AlexVipond/jennifervipond.github.io/_posts/2018-01-01-real-life-experience.md

 Lasting reform will only be accomplished with bipartisan agreements, and it is time to grow up and work together to solve the problems that are impacting so many American families.

-As a pediatrician, I have worked hard to address today’s issues in order to assure the best possible tomorrow.
-In Congress, I will do the same.
+> I would like to bring back a Congress where real life experience is more influential than special interests and where evidence-based policymaking replaces fearmongering and divisiveness.

 <hr style="visibility: hidden;" id="medical-care">

-> As a pediatrician, I have worked hard to address today’s issues in order to assure the best possible tomorrow.
+As a pediatrician, I have worked hard to address today’s issues in order to assure the best possible tomorrow.
 In Congress, I will do the same.

 #### The Challenge of Medical Care